andycroll/andycroll.com/_posts/2018/2018-03-04-only-use-named-scopes-ouside-models.md

 It's worth bearing in mind that a named scope might still be a good choice for complex ordering or if the sorting is closely related to the conditions specified in a `#where` method.

-A good heuristic to naming a scope with ordering or limits is 'can I easily name the concept'.
+A good heuristic to creating a named scope with ordering or limits is... can I easily name the concept?
+Is that better than the existing `ActiveRelation` methods?